Skip to content

 If the Three of Pentacles shows up reversed during change, it indicates stubborn self reliance that borders on self sabotage.
 You may fear vulnerability and refuse support, slowing progress.
 Accept that you don’t know everything.
 Bringing others in doesn’t make you weak; it makes you wise.

-Three of Pentacles: Growth and Expansion
+Three of Pentacles: Growth and Expression

 Three of Pentacles: Material Success and Practicality